-SECTION TWO: PAPERS PRESENTED AT THE THE ONLINE CONFERENCE ENTITLED "STRATEGIC ALLI-ANCE AS A MITIGATING FACTOR FOR AUTHORSHIP: DURING AND POST COVID-19", ON JULY 2, 2020 publishers, printers, bookshops, libraries and schools.
-He also looked at district agencies and other collaborators like the National Curriculum Development Centre and other relevant government departments.
-Emphasis in the presentation was on the book chain and book centres in Uganda.
+SECTION TWO: PAPERS PRESENTED AT THE THE ONLINE CONFERENCE ENTITLED "STRATEGIC ALLIANCE AS A MITIGATING FACTOR FOR AUTHORSHIP: DURING AND POST COVID-19", ON JULY 2, 2020 ers and National Book Trust of Uganda presented a paper on the General Landscape of the book sector.
+He focused on commercial publishers and other key stakeholders in the book chain such as Authors, publishers, printers, bookshops, libraries and schools.